 Coordinates defining the features.

-This is the unique identifier for the PLSS Township in which the first division is located.
-Concatenation of the principal meridian, township, range, and duplication code that form a unique identifier for the township.
+Concatenation of the principal meridian, township, range, and duplication code that form a unique id.

 Code to indicate whether the first division is a duplicated.